timhuijgen/easy-api/README.md

         }
     },

-	// You can define a function instead of a configuration object to handle calls yourself:
+	// You can define a function instead of a configuration
+	// object to handle calls yourself:
     //save: function(data) {
     //    let route = this.getRoute('users.save', data});
     //    return this.post(route, data);
     //},

-    fetch(data) {
+    fetch: function(data) {
         var route = this.getRoute('users.fetch', data);
         return this.get(route);
     }